About me

 There are many reasons why people come to counselling, here is just a few examples:

-- You may be experiencing difficulties in your life at the moment i.e. perhaps a difficult relationship, difficulties at work, someone very special has died or you may feel you have lost yourself and that the world is not a safe place.
-Exploring your feelings and experiences with your counsellor can help you feel less overwhelmed and help you feel more in control of your own emotions and situations.
-This can lead to you understanding yourself more and help you move on from your present difficulties.
+- You may be experiencing difficulties in your life at the moment i.e. perhaps struggling with a relationship, experiencing issues at work, you may have lost someone very special in your life or you may feel you have lost yourself and that the world is no longer a safe place.
+Exploring your feelings and experiences with your counsellor can help you feel less overwhelmed and help you gain more in control of your own emotions and situations.
+Counselling can also help you to gain a better understanding of yourself and enable you to move on from your present difficulties.

 - You and your partner may be experiencing difficulties in your relationship.
 Couple counselling can help you both talk about your feelings and find ways of communicating more effectively with each other.